Prf Caroline Derry

 - ‘Covid-19, criminalisation and compliance: perspectives from health studies and law’ with Yolanda Eraso and Matthew Howard, SLSA Blog (9 December 2021).

-Caroline's EDI work has been shared at conferences and events including the Association of Law Teachers' 2023 annual conference, AdvanceHE EDI Conference 2023, a Lincoln's Inn qualifying session on Gender Inequality and Intersectional Discrimination, and on OpenLearn, and in public talks for LGBT+ History Month.
-She is currently leading research on the experiences of Gypsy, Roma, Traveller, Showperson and Boater students in higher education distance learning.
+Caroline's EDI work has been shared at conferences and events including the Association of Law Teachers' 2023 annual conference, AdvanceHE EDI Conference 2023 and 2026, a Lincoln's Inn qualifying session on Gender Inequality and Intersectional Discrimination, and on OpenLearn, and in public talks for LGBT+ History Month.
+She is leading research on the experiences of Gypsy, Roma, Traveller, Showperson and Boater students in higher education distance learning (book chapter forthcoming) and is co-investigator in research on the experiences of LGBTQI+ distance learners.

 Publications